 How to Make Cinnamon Roll Poke Cake:

-After making the white cake according to package directions, allow the cake to cool completely.
+After making the white cake (in a cake pan) according to the dry cake mix package directions, allow the cake to cool completely in the baking pan.

-While the cake is cooling, get the filling ready by stirring together the melted butter, brown sugar, condensed milk, cinnamon and vanilla extract.
+While the cake is cooling, get the delectable cinnamon roll filling ready by stirring together the icing ingredients together in a medium bowl.

-Poke holes in the cake using the end of a wooden spoon.
+After the cake cools, use the handle of a wooden spoon and poke holes in the cake a few inches apart from one another.
 Space them a few inches apart and make sure to not poke all the way to the bottom of the cake.

-Pour the filling mixture into the holes.
+Pour batter (the filling mixture) into the holes.
 It doesn’t have to be precise, just try to move along from hole to hole.
-If there’s any remaining, I just dump in the middle and allow it to flow where it wants.
+If there’s any remaining, I just dump in the middle and top of cake, and allow it to flow where it wants.

 Cinnamon Roll Poke Cake Frosting

-Next is the frosting, and this one is a cream cheese based icing that I make when I need a stiffer icing than our Dream Whip Icing that isn’t too sweet.
-It’s similar to the one I use for our incredible Carrot Cake.
+Next is the frosting for this cinnamon roll cake, and this one is a cream cheese based icing that I make when I need a stiffer icing than our Dream Whip Icing that isn’t too sweet.
+This homemade cream cheese frosting is similar to the one I use for our incredible Carrot Cake.

 For the frosting you’ll need a package of softened cream cheese, softened butter, sweetened condensed milk, icing sugar, vanilla extract and a just a little bit of milk.

-Spread the icing on top of the poke cake and sprinkle with some cinnamon for added taste and look.
+Use an electric mixer and cream together, and then spread the icing on the entire cake.
+Sprinkle the top of the cake with some ground cinnamon for added taste and look.
 Voila!

-This best cinnamon bun poke cake really is the perfect way to indulge your cinnamon roll craving!
+This best cinnamon bun poke cake really is the perfect way to indulge your cinnamon roll craving.
+It has become one of our favorite desserts ever.

 Moist cake, buttery cinnamon sugar filling and a delicious cream cheese frosting.
 When I think of perfect cake recipes, this one definitely comes to mind.